ilan-anodot/anodotcost_api_docs_slate/source/includes/_Alert Triggers.md

 channels | string | Comma seperated list of channel IDs to which these alerts have been sent. severities | enum | Can be one (or more) of the following: {INFO,LOW,MEDIUM,HIGH,CRITICAL}
-status | enum | Can be either "OPEN" or "CLOSE"
+status | enum | Can be either "OPEN" or "CLOSE" size | integer | You can specify the max number of triggers to return.
+The default is 20

 > Response Example: